Sun Bear (Lower)

 The original approach is ideal for beginners but requires a shuttle and more hiking.

-Option (A) Steep Gully(Recommended): From parking cross over drainage through sparse catclaw and up a short hill to the cliff band with a series of short gullies.
+From parking cross over drainage through sparse catclaw and up a short hill to the cliff band with a series of short gullies.
 Once you reach the cliff band traverse the ledge up and to the right to avoid vegetative hardship.
-Work your way around to an obvious gully on your left hand side.
+Work your way around to an obvious gully on your left-hand side.
 Rock quality inside the gully is poor, staying left on the sandstone and wearing helmets is advised.
-Near the top of the gully is a large tree just before a 30 foot chimney that will stop your progress.
+Near the top of the gully is a large tree just before a 30-foot chimney that will stop your progress.
 Turn around at the chimney and walk down to the large tree.
 Just past the tree and down gully on the right, is a red rock slab that can be accomplished with a couple exposed steps traversing to the low- angle nose.
 Continue up the nose moving right and into the next gully section that can be carefully stemmed.
 Use caution when topping out on the large Coconino slabs.
 Follow a faint social trail west (the direction you come out of the gully) and up to one last gully.
-To top out on the first bench will require one last mantle move at the top with positive hand and foot hold features.
+To top out on the first bench will require one last mantle move at the top with positive hand and foot holds.
 Once atop, this is a good rest spot as you are rewarded with Red Rock views on the 1st bench slab.
 Head north a short distance toward the cliff face of Bear and you will soon connect with the Bear Traverse trail.
-Turn left onto the social trail and follow it to the head of lower sunbear located left of a obvious 30 foot overhung boulder on the right side of the trail.
+Turn left onto the social trail and follow it to the head of lower sunbear located left of an obvious 30 foot overhung boulder on the right side of the trail.

 **This option is the recommended approach for an experienced group and a competent leader comfortable with mild exposure.
 During heavy precipitation or for those less experienced craving a more bushy and less exposed approach see option B. Not recommended during snowy or wet conditions due to rock quality.